John Bunyan

 What were John Bunyan's most influential theological ideas?

-Bunyan's most influential theological ideas include the concept of the Christian life as a pilgrimage through a hostile world, the importance of justification by faith alone, and the inner struggle with doubt and assurance.
-He used allegory to illustrate the temptations and challenges faced by believers, such as Vanity Fair and the Slough of Despond.
+Bunyan's most influential theological ideas include the concept of the Christian life as a pilgrimage through a hostile world toward the Celestial City, and the emphasis on justification by faith alone.
+He also explored the inner struggle with doubt and assurance, using vivid allegorical imagery.

 What controversies did John Bunyan engage in — and what was at stake?